sahithyandev/s1/src/content/docs/maths/ode/04-second-order-ode.md

 Consider the function $y=e^{mx}$.
 Here $m$ is a constant to be found.

-By applying the function to the above equation, we get:
+By applying the function to the above equation:

 ```math
 m^2 + am + b = 0